considonet/g-build/README.md

 ##### `autoprefixer`
 This key contains `autoprefixer` settings conforming with the standard configuration syntax.
 The default setting is `{}`.
 Please refer to [autoprefixer GitHub page](https://github.com/postcss/autoprefixer) for more details.
 Because of common `targetBrowsers` setting, G-Build automatically sets up `browsers` setting for Autoprefixer so usually no additional configuration is required.

+##### `postcssPresetEnv`
+This key contains `postcss-preset-env` settings conforming with the standard configuration syntax.
+The default setting is `{}` which basically loads *stage 2* polyfills.
+Please refer to [postcss-preset-env GitHub page](https://github.com/csstools/postcss-preset-env) for more details.
+Because of common `targetBrowsers` setting, G-Build automatically sets up `browsers` setting for `postcss-preset-env`.
+If `autoprefixer` settings are set using the key above, they will be included into this config (because starting from version 2.5 `autoprefixer` is loaded via this plugin).
+If `stage` is set to 0, no polyfills are added.

+##### `flexbugs`
+This key contains `postcss-flexbugs-fixed` settings conforming with the standard configuration syntax.
+The default setting is `{}` which means that all flexbox polyfills are supported.
+Please refer to [PostCSS Flexbugs Fixes GitHub page](https://github.com/luisrudge/postcss-flexbugs-fixes) for more details.

 ##### `browsersync`
 Specifies `browser-sync`-specific configuration.
 To make things really simple, this setting doesn't follow any standards for `browser-sync` config - the following keys are supported: